-Features of Education Edition
+Education Edition Features

-- Allow and deny blocks - Used to allow or deny players form building in specific areas.
+- Allow and deny blocks Used to allow or deny players form building in specific areas.

-- Chalkboards - Used to write messages.
+- Chalkboards Used to write messages.
 Chalkboards can differ in size and can be used to explain instructions or learning goals.

 Trying out Minecraft: Education Edition for Free

-If you don’t have a valid O365 EDU account then you can try the free demo coding lesson on Minecraft: Education Edition.
+As an alternative to support remote learning, instructors also can download this remote learning toolkit that contains 50+ lessons that educators can use while their students are in school or at home.
+If you don’t have an O365 EDU account, you can try the free demo coding lesson on Minecraft: Education Edition.
 This Hour of Code lesson explores basic coding concepts while also teaching about artificial intelligence.
-Learn more about the Hour of Code demo and how to get started here.
+Learn more about the Hour of Code demo and how to get started.